 For instance, Ilya...sustained the Imamian paradigm by adapting a Russian byliny (narrative poetry) transmitted orally.
 The oldest Russian byliny belong to a cycle dealing with the golden age of Kievan Rus in the 10th-12th century.
 They center on the deeds at the 10th-century court of Saint Vladimir I of Kiev.
 Prince Vladimir I and his court.
 One of the favorite heroes is the independent Cossack Ilya Muromets of Murom, who defended Kievan Rus from the Mongols11.
 Unlike the aristocratic heroes of most epics, Ilya was of peasant origin.
 He was an ordinary child who could not walk and who lived the life of a stay-at-home, sitting on top of the stove until he was more than 30 years old, when he discovered the use of his legs through the miraculous advice of some pilgrims.
 He was then given a splendid magic horse that became his inseparable companion (in the Hausa version, the horse is called Kwalele), and he left his parents' home for Vladimir's court.
 There he became the head of Vladimir's retainers and performed astonishing feats of strength.
-He killed the monster
+He killed the monster Nightingale the Robber and drove the Tatars out of the kingdom.
+His legend was the basis of the Symphony No. 3 (1909-11; Ilya Muromets) by Reinhold Glière.
+Plate 2 shows both the two versions of the novel, and how similar they were even in cover artwork:

 11 A more direct link was made by Yu.
-K. Sceglov, "...who identified Waldima (in Ilya Dan Maikarfi) with Prince Vladimir, and the mysterious town of Kib with Kiev."
-See Stanislaw Pilaszewicz, "Literature in the Hausa Language" in B. W. Andrzejeswki, S. Pitaszewicz, and W. Tyloch (eds.), Literatures in African Language: Theoretical Issues and Sample Surveys.
+K. Sceglov, "...who identified Waldima (in Ily Dan Maikarfi) with Prince Vladimir, and the mysterious town of Kib with Kiev."
+Se

+Stanistow Pilaszewicz, "Literature in the Hausa Language" in B. W. Andrzejeswki, S. Pitaszewicz, and W. Tyloch (eds.), Literatures in African Language: Theoretical Issues and Sample Surveys.
 Cambridge University Press, 1985, p.
 224.